devopsmalmo/meetups/talks/example.md

 # DevOps Malmö Talk Request
 By adding account details and/or Personal information, You give permission to share your information to the public repository.
-Including sharing on social media such as Meetup.com, Twtter, Linkedin, etc.
+Including sharing on social media such as Meetup.com, Twitter, Linkedin, etc.
 > Note!
 Please don't share any Email addresses.

 ## Speaker Info